Daniel-Warner-X/design-with-cursor-quickstart/jumpstart-your-project.md

 # Jumpstart Your Project

-There are several great options for getting from 0 to 1 with application builders like [Replit](https://replit.com/~), [loveable.dev](https://lovable.dev/), and [GPT Canvas](https://openai.com/index/introducing-canvas/).
+There are several great options for getting from 0 to 1 with application builders like [Replit](https://replit.com/~) and [loveable.dev](https://lovable.dev/).
 For the sake of this example, I will be using [Google Gemini Canvas](https://gemini.google.com/app) because that is what we have access to at Red Hat. **Gemini excels at zero-shot/one-shot prompting**, brainstorming, and laying out the broad strokes of a solution.

 These tools are chat-based and easy to experiment with and use so just open up the chat and start typing.
 There is no need to exhaustively specify what you want.
 However, there are a few guidelines that can help speed things up and get the results you want.